Division 296 Tax: How the $3m superannuation tax changes affect you

 If you are looking for more information, you can download a complimentary copy of our Division 296 Tax Quick Reference Guide.
 It includes an overview of the legislation, key features, and important considerations.

-Fill out the form below and we’ll send your free guide straight to your inbox.
+Fill out the form and we’ll send your free guide to your inbox.

 When will Division 296 come into effect?

-The Division 296 tax Bill has not yet been passed into law.
-Assuming the measure does pass through parliament, the first assessment for Division 296 will be based on an individual's TSB at the start and the conclusion of the 2025/26 financial year (1 July 2025 and 30 June 2026, respectively).
+The proposed Division 296 tax Bill has not yet been passed into law.
+Assuming the measure passes through parliament, the first assessment for Division 296 will be based on an individual's superannuation earnings at the conclusion of the 2026/27 financial year (1 July 2026 and 30 June 2027).

 Remember that until Division 296 actually comes into law, the exact contents of the Bill and the function of the tax could change.